-Maximum guide to guest ratio is 1:1.
+The maximum guide to guest ratio is 1:1.
 Our guides are enthusiastic and extremely talented.
 They hold certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by Parks Canada.
-Maximum group size is 2, minimum 1.
+The maximum group size is 2, minimum 1.

 Frequent shuttles connect Calgary International Airport and Canmore.